dhiltonp/pop/docs/source/book/patterns.rst

 The `__init__` function is simple, as it should be.
 It recursively loads nested *Subs* that have been created and sets up a dict on the `hub` inside of the `grains` namespace.
 Since the `GRAINS` dict is all caps we know it is not a function or a *Sub*, it is a variable.
-The `GRAINS` dict is also location under `hub.grains`.
+The `GRAINS` dict is also located under `hub.grains`.
 This means that all plugins created on the *Sub* are intended to have write access to the `hub.grains.GRAINS` variable.

 The run_sub Function